lmweber/CyTOF-workshop-2017-07-10/README.md

 ### System setup

 If possible, please **bring your own laptop** and **install R and RStudio** before the workshop.
-This will ensure that you will leave the workshop with a complete data analysis system set up on your own laptop, ready to continue with your own data analysis work.
+This will ensure that you will leave the workshop with a complete data analysis system set up on your own laptop, ready to continue with your data analysis work.

 Workstations will also be available in the computer room, if this is not possible.